sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 14. In the end, this will _NOT_ cause a **Secret scanning** pop-up to appear.
 It's important to once again reiterate that we focus on push protecting against secrets that we are highly confident about and that are real.
 They should also match the patterns expected from the algorithms partners use to generate their credential material.

 ## Task 3: Create a custom secret pattern and view the results

+In this task, you will create and apply a custom secret pattern to detect specific types of sensitive information.
+Access the secret scanning settings in the repository and define a new secret pattern, including a name and regular expression, to identify specific secrets.
+Test the pattern using a known secret and a modified PAT to evaluate its effectiveness.
+Save and publish the custom pattern, then review the results to see how it identifies secrets based on the pattern.

 1. Within the **`ghas-bootcamp-javascript`** repo, there is a secret disclosed on line 27 of the file **`index.js`**.
 To discover secrets like this, we will go into this repository's **Settings** -> **Code security and analysis** -> **Secret Scanning** section and then click on the button **New pattern**.